UConvertX

 Understanding the Conversion

 The British thermal unit has been the standard measure of heat energy in the United States and United Kingdom for over a century.
-In the HVAC industry, BTU per hour is the primary unit for rating the heating and cooling capacity of furnaces, air conditioners, and heat pumps.
-A window air conditioner might be rated at 5000 BTU/h, while a central air system for a large home could be rated at 60000 BTU/h.
+In HVAC work, BTU per hour is the familiar unit for rating the heating and cooling capacity of furnaces, air conditioners, and heat pumps.
+A window air conditioner might be rated at 5000 BTU/h, while a central system for a large home could be rated at 60000 BTU/h.

-Converting between BTU/h and watts is essential for international trade in HVAC equipment, for engineers working on projects that span different measurement traditions, and for consumers comparing products from different markets.
-For converting between watts and kilowatts, our watts to kW converter handles that metric prefix transition.
+Converting between BTU/h and watts is essential for international trade in HVAC equipment, for engineers working across different measurement traditions, and for consumers comparing products from different markets.
+If you need a broader switchboard for the same six supported units, use our shared power converter tool.
+For nearby calculations, the watts to kW converter helps with metric-prefix scaling, and the horsepower to kW converter covers the mechanical-horsepower route available in the same component.

 Practical Applications